 Although this recipe is perfect for the cleansing nature of spring, it can be very healing during the fall and winter months as well.
 Due to the spicy nature of the recipe, it is fairly Pitta provoking and should be used with caution (or avoided) during the summer months (aka Pitta season).
 Otherwise it is a great option for both Kapha and Vata types, and may be beneficial for Pitta during the appropriate months and when utilizing the recommended Pitta-specific “optional doshic variations” that are listed below the recipe.

 Spicy Dal and Peppered Rice Recipe

 Click here for a printable copy of this recipe.

 - Doshic effect: Vata ↓, Pitta ↑*, Kapha ↓

-- Serving: about 8 cups of dahl and 4 cups of rice (rice recipe can be doubled if more is preferred)
+- Makes: 8 cups of dal; 4 cups of rice (rice recipe can be doubled if more is preferred)

 - Gluten Free, Vegetarian (can be made vegan)